Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring fairness and biases

-\paragraph{Separation (equalized odds):} stipulates that, when the true value of the target variable ($Y$) is known, the predictions ($\widehat Y$) should be independent of the sensitive variable ($S$).
-This requirement implies that once the actual outcome ($Y$) is revealed, the predictions should not be influenced by the sensitive attribute ($S$), ensuring that the predictions are made without taking into consideration the sensitive variable:
+\dcorr \paragraph{Separation (equalized odds):} states that predictions ($\widehat Y$) should be independent of the sensitive variable ($S$) when the true value of the target variable ($Y$) is known.
+This means that once the actual outcome ($Y$) is revealed, the predictions should not be influenced by the sensitive attribute ($S$):

-In the context of separation, the principle demands that any disparities in treatment between groups defined by the sensitive attribute ($S$) must be justifiable based on the actual value of the target variable ($Y$).
-Consequently, in a scenario involving premium and age, the premiums will not be uniform across all ages, as is the case with independence.
-Instead, the premiums may vary for each age group, provided that these variations can be justified by risk factors that are independent of age.
-This approach seems more appealing because it allows for a reduction in the influence of the sensitive attribute ($S$) while retaining the valuable information inherent in the target variable ($Y$).
-However, this is only feasible when $Y$ is a reliable variable that remains unaffected by historical bias, and thus can be considered trustworthy.
-If $Y$ is compromised by historical bias, any biases present in $Y$ will easily propagate to the predictions ($\widehat Y$).
+In the context of separation, any disparities in treatment between groups based on the sensitive attribute ($S$) must be justifiable by the actual value of the target variable ($Y$).
+For example, in a scenario involving premium and age, premiums may vary for each age group, based on risk factors independent of age.
+This approach reduces the influence of the sensitive attribute ($S$) while preserving valuable information in the target variable ($Y$).
+However, it's only feasible when $Y$ isn't affected by historical bias.
+If unfair information is present in $Y$, it will easily affect the predictions $\widehat Y$.